Support Page Content

 - Must meet Satisfactory Academic Progress (SAP)

-- Must be enrolled in at least six (6) units for undergraduates or four (4) units for graduates
+- Must be enrolled in at least six (6) units for undergraduates or four (4) units for graduates for most aid programs

 How to Apply